jaakkojokinen/puppet/reports.md

 ### Netboot and OS installation

 This week I tried to install operation system (Linux Xubuntu) to another computer over the network.
 I had to rethink and setup my home network to be able to connect new computer via ethernet cable.
 Normally I just use wifi and my router-in-use has no ethernet cable ports.
-I used  This is what my home network looked like during the test:
+This is what my home network looked like during the test:

 ![print1]
 (https://github.com/jaakkojokinen/puppet/blob/master/docs/images/hnw.jpg?raw=true)